Sawtaytoes/OneForm/everything-explained/validate-groups-of-fields.md

         && values.month <= 12
         && values.day <= 31
       ) {
-        return [
-          {
+        return {
-            errorMessage: 'Your date is invalid.'
+          dateError: 'Your date is invalid.',
-            fieldName: 'dateError',
         }
-        ]
       }
     }
   },